wvanbergen/vertica/README.md

 # About

 This package is MIT licensed.
+See the LICENSE file for more information.

-# Development
+## Development

-The gem comes with a test suite.
+This project comes with a test suite.
 The unit tests in <tt>/test/unit</tt> do not need a database connection to run, the functional tests in <tt>/test/functional</tt> do need a working database connection.
 You can specify the connection parameters by copying the file
 <tt>/test/connection.yml.example</tt> to <tt>/test/connection.yml</tt> and filling out the